Yu-Gi-Oh's Top 6 Monster Archetypes

 - Swarmers who can adapt to any situation, the Yosenju have won me many duels.

-- Batteryman monsters, like Yosenju, are good at swarming.
+- Also great at swarming.
 Many have effects to call monsters from your deck to the field, helping you assemble the three Batterymen you need to activate the Spell Short Circuit.
-Its effect?
-It can only activate when you have at least three Batterymen out, but it destroys every single card your opponent controls with no ill effect.
-Everything, gone.
+It can only activate when you have at least three Batterymen out, but it destroys every single card your opponent controls!
 This lets you attack without fear of Traps (looking at you, Mirror Force) and eliminates the monsters your opponent worked so hard to summon.

 - Also, as your monsters enter the Graveyard, you can banish two of them to summon the mighty Batteryman Industrial Strength.
 2600 Attack, plus the ability to remove another Batteryman from your Graveyard to destroy both a monster and a Magic or Trap on the field.